Learn About The Law

 (c) a law enforcement officer.

-(3) A person is guilty of a class A misdemeanor if, believing that an official proceeding or investigation is pending or about to be instituted under this title, that person:
+(4) A person who believes that an official proceeding or investigation is pending or about to be instituted under this title may not:

-(a) alters, destroys, conceals, or removes a record with a purpose to impair the record's verity or availability in the proceeding or investigation; or
+(a) alter, destroy, conceal, or remove a record with a purpose to impair the record's verity or availability in the proceeding or investigation; or

-(b) makes, presents, or uses anything that the person knows to be false with a purpose to deceive any of the following who may be engaged in a proceeding or investigation under this title:
+(b) make, present, or use anything that the person knows to be false with the purpose to deceive any of the following who may be engaged in the proceeding or investigation:

 (i) a commissioner;